ConfusedPolarBear/intro-skipper/README.md

 Awesome!
 This guide is for you.
 Jellyfin plugins are written using the dotnet standard framework.
 What that means is you can write them in any language that implements the CLI or the DLI and can compile to netstandard2.1.
 The examples on this page are in C# because that is what most of Jellyfin is written in, but F#, Visual Basic, and IronPython should all be compatible once compiled.

-## 0. Things you need to get started:
+## 0. Things you need to get started

 - [Dotnet Core SDK 2.2](https://dotnet.microsoft.com/download)

 - An editor of your choice.
 Some free choices are:

    [Visual Studio Code](https://code.visualstudio.com/)